 In the depths of the Great Recession, for example, Tennessee diverted hundreds of millions of federal Medicaid dollars that were intended to benefit low-income patients, their providers and the communities in which they lived.
 The American Recovery and Reinvestment Act of 2009 (ARRA), P.L.
 111-5, increased federal Medicaid funding by raising the percentage of program costs borne by the federal government, known as the Federal Medical Assistance Percentage, or FMAP.
 Because the funds were meant to immediately benefit depressed communities and affected households, Section 5001(f)(3) provided that, “A State is not eligible for an increase in its FMAP … if any amounts attributable (directly or indirectly) to such increase are deposited or credited into any reserve or rainy day fund of the State.”
 Yet Tennessee did just that.
 It deposited the entire ARRA Medicaid increase in the state reserve fund, thereby diverting it to purposes completely unrelated to Medicaid.
 At the same time, the state extended hundreds of millions in incentives to Volkswagen to expand its assembly plant in Chattanooga.

-Tennessee’s stewardship of other federal block grant funding also raises concern.
+Tennessee’s stewardship of other federal block grant funding is also telling.
 Tennessee, like all states, receives an annual block grant to provide Temporary Assistance to Needy Families (TANF).
 The purpose of TANF funds is to assist families with children living in poverty.
 Tennessee is ranked among the states with the highest rates of children living in extreme poverty.
 Instead of making full use of TANF funds for their intended purpose as other states have done, Tennessee has hoarded its TANF allotment.
-Tennessee has accrued $772 million in unexpended reserves, by far the most in the nation.
-It has simultaneously refused to release other federal block grant funds to subsidize child care for low-income working families.
-Instead of using TANF reserves to relieve childhood poverty, the state adopted a law in 2018 that diverts part of the reserves to fund a Medicaid work requirement that is projected to remove 68,000 parents from the TennCare program.
-When the TANF reserves recently came to light, the governor and legislative leadership refused to spend the money, relenting only in the face of a public backlash.
+Tennessee accrued $772 million in unexpended reserves, by far the most in the nation.
+It simultaneously refused to release other federal block grant funds to subsidize child care for low-income working families.
+Instead of using TANF reserves to relieve childhood poverty, the state adopted a law in 2018 that diverts part of the reserves to fund a Medicaid work requirement that was projected to remove 68,000 parents from the TennCare program.
+When the TANF reserves came to light in late 2019, the governor and legislative leadership refused to spend the money.